We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - So that an apprentice can enrol with their Registered Training Organisation (RTO) and commence formal training.
 Enrolment isn't possible until the formal apprenticeship arrangement or training contract has been registered and recognised by an Australian state or territory training authority.

-Find customisable legal templates online
+Find customisable apprenticeship agreement templates online

 Does your company belong in this list?

 An apprenticeship agreement is also known by Australian states and territories as a training contract.
 This differs from a training plan, which only details the training that the apprentice will receive.
 The apprenticeship agreement usually includes a training plan.